 Instructions

-- Add all of the ingredients to a food processor and process until nice a thick paste forms.
-Add more oil while the processor is running to achieve a smoother paste.
+- Add the chilies to a blender or food processor with onion, garlic, salt, and oil.
+Process to form a chili paste.
+Add more oil or water while the processor is running to achieve a smoother paste, if desired.

 - Adjust for salt and pepper and serve!